SpeekeR99/ZS24_ANLP_Zappe/cv04/README.md

 **Maximum points:** 20 + 5 (bonus)

+✅ 18

+👍 5

+❌ -2

+💔 poor legend provided with charts

+💔 no table results

 **Contact:** Jan Pašek (pasekj@ntis.zcu.cz) - get in touch with me in case of any problems, but try not to leave the problems for the weekends (I can't promise I'll respond during the weekend).
 Feel free to drop me an email or come to the next lesson to discuss your problems.
 I'm also open to schedule online session in the meantime if you need